i2002/MazeEscape/README.md

 - various capacitors (100nF and 10 uF for ground filtering, 100nF for microcontroller reset debounce, 2 22pF for crystal oscilator)
 - 16MHz crystal oscilator (high precision oscilator for microcontroller)
 - connection wires
-- connection sockers for microcontroller and LED matrix
+- connection sockets for microcontroller and LED matrix

 The board is enclosed in a case made with LEGO bricks.
 This improves the build durability and aesthetic.

-The microcontroller has the Arduino bootloader burned (using the ICSP pins and an Arduino board as ISP programmer, using [this guide](https://docs.arduino.cc/built-in-examples/arduino-isp/ArduinoISP)).
+The microcontroller has the Arduino bootloader burned (using the ICSP pins and an Arduino board as ISP programmer, as per [this guide](https://docs.arduino.cc/built-in-examples/arduino-isp/ArduinoISP)).

 On the side of the case there are 3 pins that can be used for serial programming, using an USB to serial chip (such as [FT232](https://ftdichip.com/products/ft232rl/)).